-As of January 1, 2006, the Company adopted SFAS No. 123(R) using the modified prospective method, which requires measurement of compensation cost for all stock-based awards at fair value on the date of grant and recognition of compensation over the service period for awards expected to vest.
-The fair value of stock options is determined using the Black-Scholes valuation model

-Since the Company did not issue stock options to employees during the three months ended March 31, 2008 or 2007, there is no effect on net loss or earnings per share had the Company applied the fair value recognition provisions of SFAS No. 123(R) to stock-based employee compensation.
+The Company accounts for stock based compensation in accordance with SFAS No. 123(R) which requires measurement of compensation cost for all stock-based awards at fair value on the date of grant and recognition of compensation over the service period for awards expected to vest.
+The fair value of stock options is determined using the Black-Scholes valuation model.
+Since the Company did not issue stock options to employees during the periods ended June 30, 2008 or 2007 or the cumulative period then ended, there is no effect on net loss or earnings per share had the Company applied the fair value recognition provisions of SFAS No. 123(R) to stock-based employee compensation.
 When the Company issues shares of common stock to employees and others, the shares of common stock are valued based on the market price at the date the shares of common stock are approved for issuance.